paulschwoerer/leafplayer/CONTRIBUTING.md

 - [NodeJS](https://nodejs.org/en/)
 - [NPM](https://www.npmjs.com/) (usually ships with NodeJS)

-Obviously you need Git to clone the Leafplayer repository into a directory of your choice.
+Obviously you need Git to clone the LeafPlayer repository into a directory of your choice.

 ### Setting up the backend
 The backend is best run on [Laravel Homestead](https://laravel.com/docs/master/homestead).
 Of course you can use any other local webserver and/or database server, to get going fast however I urge you to use Homestead.
 It's pretty easy to set up and only has a few prerequisites mentioned in the section above.